Annapurna Base Camp Trek

 Communication and Internet Facilities During the ABC Trek

 Three mobile networks, NTC, Ncell, and Smart Mobile Network, provide communication services to trekkers at high altitudes.
 Trekkers can buy a local SIM card in Kathmandu, but the signal might be weak at higher altitudes.
-Trekkers can contact their trekking teams by phone through their guides at least once a day.
+Trekkers can contact their trekking teams by phone through their guides at least once daily.
 The guides are always ready for emergencies, even at higher altitudes.

 Thanks to our digital world, there is internet access in the Annapurna Base Camp Trek.
 However, there are limited internet options along the trek.
 Offer Wi-Fi and mobile data coverage, which is available in certain areas.